CBP Officer

 Hello!
 How long does it take for them to reach out to you regarding info of the pre-academy after accepting the final offer?
 I accepted the offer and chose my port but no info yet.
 I also got an academy start date but nothing further

-Asked by Daphne about 5 years ago
+Asked by Daphne over 5 years ago

 I'm a nurse and considering a "mid-life" career change.
 CBP has been my focus.
 My concern is the balance of work/family life, followed by retirement, stability and income.
 You state a good income but what is the average weekly "overtime" you mention?